 -

 Use Real-World Examples: Connect the use of base 10 blocks to real-world scenarios to make the learning more relevant and engaging.
-For example, use the blocks to represent money, measurements, or other everyday quantities.
+Take this: use the blocks to represent money, measurements, or other everyday quantities.
 When teaching addition, you could say, "Imagine you have 123 marbles, and your friend gives you 245 more.
 How many marbles do you have in total?
 Let's use the blocks to find out."

 -